THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Dinner is served from 4.00 to 8.50 p.m. and characters include Cinderella, Prince Charming, Lady Tremaine,

-Anastasia and Drizella.
-It is of course very popular because this is one of the best places to catch some quality time with Cinderella.
+1900 Park Fare at the Grand Floridian is very popular because this is one of the best places to catch some quality time with Cinderella.
 If you are a Cinderella fan this is definitely the place to have dinner.

 The food is one of the highest quality of all the character buffets in our opinion.
 The atmosphere can best be described as loud and lively!
 The tables are very close together but the characters do a great job of spending time at each guests table.

 When you have finished your meal, take some time to look at the Grand Floridian Resort.
 It may be outside your budget to stay there, but you can get some of the benefits just by spending some relaxing time there.
-It is also a great idea to take the resort boat to the Magic Kingdom – one of the most relaxing ways of arriving at the park.
+It is also a great idea to take the resort boat to the Magic Kingdom.
+This is one of the most relaxing ways of arriving at the park.

 Cape May Cafe at Disney’s Beach Club Resort